Cosmas Indicopleustes: Indicopleustes

 "Indicopleustes" means "Indian voyager", from πλέω "(I) sail".
 While it is known from classical literature, especially the Periplus Maris Erythraei, that there had been trade between the Roman Empire and India from the first century BC onwards, Cosmas's report is one of the few from individuals who had actually made the journey.
 He described and sketched some of what he saw in his Topography.
 Some of these have been copied into the existing manuscripts, the oldest dating to the 9th century.
 In 522 AD, he mentions several ports of trade on the Malabar Coast (South India).
 He is the first traveller to mention Soriyani Christians in present-day Kerala in India.
-He wrote, "In the Island of Taprobane (Ceylon), there is a church of the Christians, and clerks and faithful.
-Likewise at Malé where the pepper grows; and in the town of Kalliana, there is also a bishop consecrated in Persia."
+He wrote: "Even in Taprobane, an island in Further India, where the Indian sea is, there is a Church of Christians, with clergy and a body of believers, but I know not whether there be any Christians in the parts beyond it.
+In the country called Malê, where the pepper grows, there is also a church, and at another place called Calliana there is moreover a bishop, who is appointed from Persia.
+In the island, again, called the Island of Dioscoridês, which is situated in the same Indian sea, and where the inhabitants speak Greek, having been originally colonists sent thither by the Ptolemies who succeeded Alexander the Macedonian, there are clergy who receive their ordination in Persia, and are sent on to the island, and there is also a multitude of Christians. […] The island [of Sri Lanka] has also a church of Persian Christians who have settled there, and a Presbyter who is appointed from Persia, and a Deacon and a complete ecclesiastical ritual.
+But the natives and their kings are heathens."